Tyrn/wei/the-insider-en.typ

      Practically  immediately, in a  great  hurry, Shavash channeled all his power  and money into a huge political campaign and into the creation of his own party.
 Shavash's methods were as primordial as  they were effective.
-The doors to the vice-prefect's manor stood wide  open for the poor - they could get there free soup and pies day and night.
+The doors to the vice-prefect's manor stood wide  open for the poor---they could get there free soup and pies day and night.

      The minimal  wage law  was under  consideration at that time.
 The first